-Individual Actions
+Non-Engle Individual Actions

-As of December 31, 2010, there were 36 individual cases pending against Liggett where one or more individual plaintiffs allege injury resulting from cigarette smoking, addiction to cigarette smoking or exposure to secondary smoke and seek compensatory and, in some cases, punitive damages.
-These cases do not include Engle progeny cases (defined below) or the approximately 100 individual cases pending in West Virginia state court as part of a consolidated action.
-The following table lists the number of individual cases by state that are pending against Liggett or its affiliates as of December 31, 2010 (excluding Engle progeny cases in Florida and the cases consolidated in West Virginia):
+As of December 31, 2011, there were 33 individual cases pending against Liggett where one or more individual plaintiffs allege injury resulting from cigarette smoking, addiction to cigarette smoking or exposure to secondary smoke and seek compensatory and, in some cases, punitive damages.
+These cases do not include Engle progeny cases or the approximately 100 individual cases pending in West Virginia state court as part of a consolidated action.
+The following table lists the number of individual cases, by state, that are pending against Liggett or its affiliates as of December 31, 2011 (excluding Engle progeny cases and the consolidated cases in West Virginia):